PaddlePaddle/PaddleOCR/README.md

 <a name="Community"></a>
 ## Community
-- Scan the QR code below with your Wechat, you can access to official technical exchange group.
-Look forward to your participation.
+- Scan the QR code below with your Wechat, you can join the official technical discussion group.
+Looking forward to your participation.

 <div align="center">
 <img src="https://raw.githubusercontent.com/PaddlePaddle/PaddleOCR/dygraph/doc/joinus.PNG"  width = "200" height = "200" />